daormar/debasher/doc/design_doc_resident.md

   anything: a node that never halted stops on one just the same.
 Nothing in `FBPProcess` decides when to send it: that is external, by design (see "Conformance status"), typically once every node's halted marker exists.
+  `Supervisor` stops on one too (section 4's own "Clean-completion detection" subsection).
+- **`debasher_stop_resident`**: the tool that actually sends the stop signal in a real program, the graceful counterpart to `debasher_stop` (section 4's own subsection of the same name has the full sequence).
+Waits for every node's halted marker, then signals each; stops a `Supervisor`, if the program has one, before touching any node it watches; falls back to `debasher_stop`'s hard kill past its own `--timeout`.
 - **in transit** (en tránsito): a `DATA` message sent before its sender captured its state and received after its receiver captured its own.
 - **channel state** (estado de canal): `channel_state`, the copy that a node